KeatonGoebel/Tish/README.md

 * lines: The lines command shows how many lines have been inputted by the user.
 A line is determined by every press of the enter/return key.
 Therefore using the lines command also counts as a line

 * lastcom: The lastcom command executes the last command again.
-It can be used multiple times to repeat the last commmand.
+It can be used multiple times to repeat the last commmand

 * maxprocesses: The maxprocesses command prints out the maximum number of child processes per user id using the sysconf commands